 14. Feathery Bob

-If you wish to give your short hair that ’60s look without the volume, then go for this feathery bob.
+If you wish to give your short hair that ’60s look without the volume, go for this 60s feathery bob hairstyle.
 The hairstyle focuses on movement, which makes the short hairstyle look more dynamic.

 A small rounded brush is the best tool to flip your hair ends and create this look.